LemmySmackett/LemmySmackettCom/content/stories/mature/democracy_dies_in_the_washing_machine.md

 "...I'm only doing this for democracy."

 "Mhm.
-Of course you are, Kitten." Ω
+Of course you are, Kitten." ■